Hello Robin: Reception

 Catherine Allchin included the sugar cookies in The Seattle Times' 2014 list of the 12 "best bakery desserts for the holidays".
 Cosmopolitan's Helin Jung selected Hello Robin for Washington in a 2016 list of the best chocolate chip cookies in each U.S. state.
 Business Insider's Sarah Schmalbruch selected the Mexican chocolate cookie for Washington in a 2016 list of the best cookie in each state.
 The Not for Tourist Guide to Seattle (2016, 2017) describes the business as "the cookie bakery of your Pinterest dreams".

 Chelsea Lin included Hello Robin in Seattle Magazine's 2017 list of Seattle's "stellar ice cream sandwich spots" and 2018 lists of the city's best and "tastiest" cookies.
 The business also won in the Best Cookies category of the newspaper's readers' polls in 2017 and 2018.
 The Seattle Post-Intelligencer's Christina Ausley included the chocolate chip ice cream sandwich (with sweet cream ice cream) and the mackles'more cookie in a 2019 list of "Seattle's busiest bakeries and their iconic pastries".

 Hello Robin had the best and "most delicious" chocolate chip cookies in Washington, according to 2019, 2021, and 2022 lists compiled by Eat This, Not That in collaboration with Yelp.
 Aimee Rizzo included the business in The Infatuation's 2022 list of Seattle's best bakeries.
 Patty Lee and Scott Snowden included Hello Robin in Time Out's 2022 overview of the best cookies in the United States.
+Kurt Suchman included the business in Eater Seattle's 2025 overview of the city's best cookies.